 MOORESVILLE — Indiana apple orchards are seeing one of their worst crops in 80 years, forcing many to cancel public apple picking and raise prices.

-Purdue University fruit scientist Peter Hirst said the apple crop was affected by unusually high March temperatures, which led to early blossoms that were damaged when a frost returned in April.
+Purdue University fruit scientist Peter Hirst told The Indianapolis Star the apple crop was affected by unusually high March temperatures, which led to early blossoms that were damaged when a frost returned in April.

 The situation got worse when hailstorms struck, knocking young apples off the stem.

 The result is the worst apple crop since the 1930s, with many orchards losing nearly their entire crop.